edubu2/metis-project2/README.md

 The data is pulled from pro-football-reference.com using Python3's BeautifulSoup web scraping library.
 The work that went into the web scraping script (`scrape.py`) can be found in: `code/other-notebooks/scrape_game_data.ipynb`.

-Data cleaning was a tedius process, as I needed to convert the data into time-series data.
+Data cleaning was a tedious process, as I needed to convert the data into time-series data.
 In addition, the raw data contains two rows per game: one for each team.
 And, since the data is at the team/game level, the outcome of the game was in the same row as the stats for that game.
 We can't predict the outcome of a game using that game's stats.
 The solutions to these problems are summarized in the bullet points below, and the work going into the code can be found in `code/clean_game_data.ipynb`.

 - **Time-Series**: implement moving averages; calculations beginning with the team's previous week
 - **Self-Join**: in order to pull the opponent stats from the adjacent row, I self-joined the dataFrame to itself on a custom-created game-id field.